Electronic and conventional course reserve collections

 For all participants of a lecture, the lecturer assorts books, journal articles and digitalized texts in one course reserve.
 Reserve material usually remains in the collection until the end of the semester.

 - Conventional course reserves: Books and folders with journal articles are shelved seperately in the departmental libraries.
-In the catalogue plus, the books are displayed with the status "Semesterapparat" (course reserve collection; see below): they are not lendable, but they are available for reading, copying and scanning.
+In the catalogue plus, the books are displayed with the location "Semesterapparat" (course reserve collection; see below): they are not lendable, but they are available for reading, copying and scanning.
 Under certain circumstances, it is possible to make a short term loan, but only with a written permission from the lecturer.

 - Electronic course reserves: Online material that participants of a lecture can use via the learning platform Moodle.
 They are particularly journal articles or book chapters that were digitalized reagarding the German Copyright Act.
 The PDF-files can be seen after entering the access code (which is communicated by the lecturers).
 In some course reserves you'll find links to licensed, electronic journal articles and e-book chapters.
 The full texts can be used within the university network or from home with remote access via VPN.